matheusoliveira22/notes/Security Groups.md

 	- Access to Ports
 - Can be attached to multiple instances
 - They are locked down to a refion / VPC combination
-- The SG lives outside the EC2, like this, if an request is blocked, the insance will not notice i
+- The SG lives outside the EC2, like this, if an request is blocked, the insance will not notice it
+- It's good to mai